KahFoo/Data_Analyst_Project-3/README.md

 ## Project Description:

 The Director-General of the World Health Organization announced on May 4, 2023, that COVID-19 has evolved from a global public health emergency to an ongoing health concern.
-As a junior data analyst committed to learning, I've chosen to undertake a capstone project which is to create a imformative construct a Power BI dashboard that would facilitate the study and analysis of the most recent COVID-19 trends and vaccination rates.
-The goal of this endeavor is to investigate if the current data supports this new categorization of the COVID-19 predicament.
+As a junior data analyst, I've chosen to undertake a capstone project which is to create an informative Power BI dashboard that would facilitate the study and analysis of the most recent COVID-19 trends and its vaccination rates.
+The goal of this capstone is to investigate if the current data supports this new categorization of the COVID-19 predicament.

 For this capstone project, I utilized the dataset from Our World in Data (OWID) to assemble the dashboard, with a particular focus on vaccination status across various countries and continents.
 This focus is intended to evaluate whether herd immunity has been accomplished on a global scale.
 Also, the GDP of each country is incorporated into the analysis to ascertain if a nation's economic status has an impact on its vaccination program.